kubewarden/docs/src/tasks.md

 ### Kubewarden Policy Hub

-The Kubewarden Policy Hub hosts a set of pre-made policies that are created by the Kubewarden developers.
-These policies are based on the current set of [Kubernetes Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+The Kubewarden Policy Hub hosts policies contributed by the community.
+For example, you can find substitutes to the [deprecated Kubernetes Pod Security Policies](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/), created by the Kubewarden developers.

 As shown in the picture below, once you find the policy to be tested, you can copy the registry path<sup>1</sup> or download<sup>2</sup> the `WASM` binary containing the policy and additional metadata: